JuliaSmoothOptimizers/CUTEst.jl/README.md

 ## Installing

 This package will automatically install the CUTEst binaries for your platform.
-The `gfortran` compiler is required to compile decoded SIF problems, except on Windows.
+The `gfortran` compiler is required to compile decoded SIF problems.
+Users on all platforms except Windows must install it to use CUTEst.jl.
+For Windows users, a small artifact containing `gfortran.exe` is installed automatically.
 No other Fortran compiler is supported.

 The following command installs the CUTEst binaries and the Julia interface: